msashish/forage-ce-infra/README.md

 ## How to manually configure kubectl:

-         When we use gcloud command, it adds cluster details to kubectl config
+         When we use gcloud commands, it adds cluster details to kubectl config
                 ex: at /users/sheelava/.kube/config

          If not, run below to add entry to kubectl config